Overview

 Income & Normalisation

-This is perhaps best understood with the example below:
+This is perhaps best illustrated with the example below:

 He is paid the same amount of 1450.43 every month on the 1st and we have transactions showing this for 2025-06-01 and 2025-07-01 but nothing for the month of August (so we're missing around ~30 days of expected income).